Available Degrees

 • Chemobiology

-The Chemistry for healthcare, protection & nutrition applications master's program focuses on the essentials of what guarantees humanity's very existence, and goes far beyond that by organizing the crucial aspects of a healthy, sustainable life in harmony with its environment.
-Chemistry is at the heart of the vital concepts of caring, protecting and feeding human beings.
-This course offers you a multidisciplinary training around chemistry, enriched by biology, medicine and pharmaceutical sciences on one side and chemical engineering and material sciences on the other.
+The master’s program in Chemistry for Healthcare, Protection, and Nutrition focuses on the fundamentals that underpin human existence, and goes far beyond that by addressing the key aspects of a healthy, sustainable life in harmony with the environment.
+Chemistry lies at the heart of the essential concepts of caring for, protecting, and nourishing human beings.
+This program offers a multidisciplinary education in chemistry, enriched by biology, medicine, and pharmaceutical sciences on the one hand, and chemical engineering and materials science on the other.

-Having forged your ability to understand and analyze the diverse and complex issues of human health and its environment, capable of acting individually and as part of a team, and having acquired real international experience, you will be key players in public or private research programs.
-Having completed a bachelor's degree in chemistry or any other equivalent, this course leads to in-depth and up-to-date training in molecular and macromolecular chemistry and materials chemistry applied to health and the environment (from eco-design to recycling), combined with research training in its leading laboratories.
+Having developed your ability to understand and analyze the diverse and complex issues surrounding human health and the environment, and having gained the ability to work both independently and as part of a team, as well as having acquired real-world international experience, you will become key players in public or private research programs.
+After completing a bachelor’s degree in chemistry or an equivalent field, this program provides in-depth and up-to-date training in molecular and macromolecular chemistry and materials chemistry as applied to health and the environment (from eco-design to recycling), combined with research training in leading laboratories.

 Contact